 Hollow core doors are the standard type of door installed in most homes when they’re built.
 It’s a swing door with a flat surface.
 These are basic doors that can be a blank slate for your personal taste.

 For a small investment, some patience and elbow grease, molding, and beadboard panels can be used to create a paneled look on standard doors.
 It can make a builder-grade, hollow-core door look like a custom-molded door.
 This DIY project is a small investment for a big payoff.

 Recommended: Guide to Buying, Selling, and Updating Your Home

 In your home, doors don’t just provide privacy, they’re a feature of a property.
 If your interior doors are in poor shape, replacing and updating them could help increase the value of your property.
 However, the cost of an update shouldn’t keep you from improving your home.

-That’s where SoFi unsecured personal loans can help.
+That’s where SoFi home improvement loans can help.
 With low rates and a fixed monthly payment, SoFi can help you finance a home improvement project and open the door to a better home.